Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Conclusions

-In terms of the statistical properties, we examined the empirical queue distribution for the core router, in a single bottleneck topology.
-We observed that in a high bandwidth-delay product and a small buffer regime, and with a large number of long-lived flows, the bottleneck queue may be approximated by an $M/M/1/B$ or an $M/D/1/B$ queue.
-This makes the system model amenable to analysis, and thus gives confidence in using the underlying model to better understand network performance and quality of service.
+In terms of the \emph{statistical} properties, we examined the arrival process and the empirical queue distribution at the bottleneck queues, both in single and multiple bottleneck topologies.
+We observed that in the regime considered, each bottleneck queue can be well approximated by an $M/M/1/B$ or an $M/D/1/B$ queue, in the absence of synchronisation.
+Further, this approximation holds reasonably well even in the presence of high variability at the TCP connection level.
+This makes our system models amenable to analysis, and thus gives confidence in using the underlying models to better understand network performance and quality of service.

-Our work opens numerous avenues that merit further investigation.
-We certainly need a better understanding of the statistical properties of the queues, specially in multiple bottleneck topologies.
-It would also be useful to explore network performance when we move away from the assumption of long-lived flows.
-Moving to a small buffer regime is a potentially long-term solution.
-In the interim, one needs to explore the design of queue management strategies that are able to ensure both low-latency and stable queue sizes.